PRIMES STEP students with Dr. Tanya Khovanova and PRIMES Chief Research Advisor Prof. Pavel Etingof, Sixth Annual PRIMES conference, May 2016, MIT.

 In addition to solving problems like these, we will cover some ideas and methods for solving olympiad-style problems.
 We will also try to simulate the research process by inventing new problems and being the first to solve them.
 We will even learn an occasional magic trick.
 The main goal is to have fun!

 The instructor is Dr. Tanya Khovanova, an active researcher in the field of recreational mathematics.
-There are two groups of students, which meet on Mondays or Thursdays, 6-8 pm, on MIT campus.
+There are two groups, 10 students each, which meet on either Mondays or Thursdays, 6-8 pm, on MIT campus.

 Tanya Khovanova is Lecturer in the Mathematics Department at MIT.
 She received her Ph.D. in mathematics from Moscow State University in 1988, under Israel Gelfand.
 Her research was in representation theory, integrable systems, quantum groups, and superstring theory.
 Currently she is interested in combinatorics and recreational mathematics.
 Dr. Khovanova is Head Mentor of math research at MIT PRIMES and MIT's Research Science Institute (RSI).
 She has created the popular Number Gossip site.

-For preparation, we recommend studying books in the Art of Problem Solving series, as well as the 2015 STEP entrance test and its solutions, and the 2016 and 2017 entrance tests (later tests will not be posted).
+Applicants will be invited to take a one-hour entrance test in early June.
+For preparation, we recommend studying books in the Art of Problem Solving series, as well as the 2015 STEP entrance test and its solutions, and the 2016 and 2017 entrance tests (later tests and solutions will not be posted).

-If you have any questions about your application, please contact PRIMES Admissions Assistant Jonathan Harmon at firstname.lastname@example.org.
+If you have any questions about your application, please contact PRIMES Admissions Assistant André Dixon at email@example.com.

 With general questions about the program, please contact PRIMES Program Director Dr. Slava Gerovitch at firstname.lastname@example.org